-Although some strategizing might be required as to which clubs and clinics you should join, be sure that you are genuinely interested in the extracurriculars that you take on don't sign up solely for the sake of padding your resume.
+Be sure that you are genuinely interested in the extracurriculars that you take on.
+Avoid signing up for activities solely for the sake of padding your resumé.
 Clubs and extracurriculars can be a great way to gain experience working in different areas of the law and can help you determine which area of law you might want to pursue.
-Clinics provide hands-on learning experiences not available through lecture courses and can perfectly compliment what you are learning in the classroom.
-No future employer is going to fault you for joining a specific club or clinic, even if you end up realizing it is not an area you wish to pursue in the future.
+Clinics provide hands-on learning experiences not available through lecture courses and can perfectly complement what you are learning in the classroom.
+No employer is going to fault you for joining a specific club or clinic, even if you end up realizing it is not an area you wish to pursue in the future.
 Many of the extracurricular activities offered during law school provide students with transferable skills that can be applied to almost any job that you pursue using your legal degree.
-You will come to realize that your time is precious during law school, so be choosy, do your research, and sign up for clubs and clinics that you are truly interested in.
+You will come to realize that your time is precious during law school, so be selective, do your research, and sign up for clubs and clinics that you are truly interested in.
 If you know which area of the law you are interested in pursuing, talk to your mentor, upper-year students, or alumni to gain insight into what extracurriculars might best prepare you for scoring your dream job.